 An experienced web developer, designer, or digital marketing agency can help you design templates for your website pages and blog posts that meet mobile indexing requirements.

 - Hosting.
 Nothing is more frustrating than spending time and money on SEO best practices only to discover that no matter what, you’re doomed to Page Two and beyond in the SERP because of a poor web host.
 Make sure your host isn’t holding you back from optimum page load speed.
+Changing hosting companies will require some research; be sure to read the reviews of hosting companies and test out their customer service/hosting transition team before you make a commitment.

 - Image Sitemap.
 In addition to fast loading images, an image sitemap became a “best practice” for SEO when Google started showing more images in the search results in early 2019.
 If you’re using WordPress or Yoast SEO, images are added to your sitemap automatically.